computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 ### Proof by contradiction example

 Let's also look at an example.
-Consider the following formalization called <span style="font-variant:small-caps;">Vertex Cover</span>, a classical graph problem from computer science.
+Consider the following formalization called <span style="font-variant:small-caps;">Vertex Cover</span>, a classical graph problem from computer science (van Rooij et al., 2019).
 A vertex cover takes as input a graph and outputs a subset of vertices that *covers* all edges.

 {% marginfigure 'mn-fig-vc-ill' 'assets/img/vertex_cover_illustration.svg' 'An example instance of <span style="font-variant:small-caps;">Vertex Cover</span>, with vertex set $$V = \{A, B, C, D, E \}$$. $$A$$ is shown to cover edges $$(A, B), (A, C), (A, D)$$.' %}
 {% fproblem Vertex Cover %}